VighneshKunjir/World-Quiz/README.md

 # World Quiz
 This repository contains two interactive quizzes built using HTML, CSS, JavaScript, Node.js, and PostgreSQL.
-The quizzes are designed to test users' knowledge of world capitals and flags.
+The quizzes are designed to test users' knowledge of world capitals and flags.<br/>

-## Features:
 This repo contains 2 Quizzes

 ### World Capital Quiz: